kaihsin/Tor10/Readme.md

         * See test_ntwrk.py for how to use network.
         * See test.net for how to defined a Network file.

+    5. Autograd mechanism:
+        The Tor10 now support the autograd functionality.
+The Contract, Matmul etc will automatically contruct the gradient flow for UniTensor that has [requires_grad=True]

+        * See documentation for further details

     See test.py for further detail application functions.